Ciara Janson

-Ciara Janson is an English actress.
+Ciara Janson, previously Janson Zelmerlöw is an English actress.
 She is best known for her role as Nicole Owen on Hollyoaks.

 Career

-The gurgling over at 18 months launched Ciara's career as a voice over artist and spurred Hobson's International, an acting agency, to launch a children's division.
-Ciara became the youngest child to have a regular radio spot in a show named 'Victoria' when she was five years old.
-Ciara feels most at ease when she is in the voice over booth.
+Janson performed voice acting work as a child, from the age of 18 months, leading Hobson's International, an acting agency, to launch a children's division.
+Janson became the youngest child to have a regular radio spot in a show named Victoria when she was five years old.

 Janson's first major television work was as Nicole Owen on Hollyoaks.
 Previous parts include the role of Heidi for a BBC radio drama.
 She left Hollyoaks in September 2006.
 Janson made her theatrical debut in Bad Blood at the Key Theatre.
 She made her West End debut in 2009, playing Louise in New Boy at Trafalgar Studios.